wasmCloud/examples/actor/kvcounter/ui/README.md

 In development, it assumes that the url will [proxy](https://create-react-app.dev/docs/proxying-api-requests-in-development/) all missed requests to http://localhost:8080.

+Note: The API must support CORS if it is not on the same domain.

 ## Available Scripts

 In the project directory, you can run: